crawl-space/content-set-packer/ALGORITHM.md

 Next, we order the nodes from the above DAG by order of reference from other nodes, from least to most references.
 This ensures the root of the DAG is always first, as it has no references.
 Similar to the strings, we create a huffman tree for the nodes.
+The root node should not be included in the huffman tree, as it is never referenced by any other nodes, so we don't need to use up any potential address space on it.

 We can then iterate over the node list, writing each one out to the binary packing.
 Within each node, for each string and node pair that it references, we